VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-1/7ccsmsen-security-engineering/homework/week-9.md

 +++
 date = "2016-12-03T01:35:19+00:00"
-title = "7CCSMSEN - Homework 8-9"
+course = "MSc Computing and Security" module = "7CCSMSEN Security Engineering" title = "Homework 9"
 +++

 Q1: We have seen during the lectures that automated vulnerability scans and penetration testing are similar activities but with significant differences.
 What are the similarities and what are the differences between them?